-Time Management Tip #6: Air Travel Productivity
+Time Management Skill #6: Air Travel Productivity

 An important area where organizational skills are important is travel, especially air travel.

 What they found was that one hour of uninterrupted work time in an airplane yielded the equivalent of three hours of work in a normal work environment.
 The keyword was ‘‘uninterrupted.’’
 If you plan ahead and organize your work before you leave for the airport, you can increase productivity by accomplishing an enormous amount while you are in the air.

 I hope you enjoyed this article on increasing productivity through better organizational skills.
-If you have any other time management tips, please feel free to share it below!
+If you have any other time management tips, please feel free to share it below.